 During the year ended December 31, 2021, the Compensation Committee of the Company's Board of Directors provided performance goals and achievement criteria to certain key employees.
-If these performance criteria are met, the Company has committed to issue RSUs with a target fair value of \$8.5 million on the future grant date.
+If these performance criteria are met, the Company committed to issue RSUs with a target fair value of \$8.5 million on the future grant date.
 The awards will vest upon prescribed service milestones of the employee subsequent to the achievement of the specified performance criteria.
-As of March 31, 2022, there is no fair value associated with these awards as the achievement of the performance criteria has not yet been deemed probable.
+During the three months ended June 30, 2022, the designated employees terminated employment and the liability-classified awards were forfeited.
+As of June 30, 2022, there is no fair value associated with these awards.
 The liability-classified awards have been excluded from the potentially dilutive securities table.